 Mission

-The New York Neo-Futurists are a radically dynamic ensemble of multidisciplinary artists who write and perform original work rooted in the truth of our own lived experiences.
+The New York Neo-Futurists is a radically dynamic ensemble of multidisciplinary artists who write and perform original work rooted in the truth of our own lived experiences.
 We fuse elements of poetry, game, and performance art to create ever-changing theatre and other artistic experiments to respond to the world around us.

 Many eras of Neo-Futurists at our 2019 Gala